 The Majority of Your Energy Metabolism is Aerobic

 Most of your day is spent in aerobic respiration.
 This is a period of low-intensity energy demand that predominately uses fat for fuel.
 When we work out, we start to shift our energy metabolism to anaerobic, which uses glucose for energy.
 We only spend a fraction of our day in anaerobic respiration.
-Why are you eating carbohydrates and glucose during long periods of aerobic respiration?

 What’s Actually Happening With a Carbohydrate Dominant Diet?